 - Molera 8-mile Loop: Located in Andrew Molera State Park, this hike is 8 miles roundtrip, hence the name.
 Rated as moderate to strenuous it is a combination of the Ridge Trail, the Panorama Trail and the Bluffs Trail.
 All three guarantee great coastal views and beach access to enjoy.

 - McWay Waterfall Trail: As I mentioned before this waterfall is not one to miss.
 It is a very short .64 mile round trip easy hike.
 The trail takes you to an overlook facing McWay Falls, an incredible 80-foot waterfall that drops directly onto the sandy beach.
+Keep in mind that beach access is prohibited here.

 - Ewoldsen Trail: Also located in Julia Pfeiffer State Park is the 4.5 miles roundtrip Ewoldsen Trail.
 This is a moderate to strenuous loop trail that starts in the redwood forest by McWay Creek and climbs to incredible coastal views.